tmick0/gitlab-calendar/README.md

 you want to background it.

 The first time you run this application, it will create all calendars listed in the `repoMap`.
-The IDs of these calendars will be printed to stdout.
+The IDs of these calendars will be printed to the console.
 Paste an ID in Google Calendar's "Add a coworker's calendar" box to synchronize it with your account.

-A `KeyboardInterrupt` (CTRL-C) will stop the process.
+A `KeyboardInterrupt` or SIGINT will cleanly stop the process.

 ## Behavior